Jianningli/SparseCNN/README.md

 ## skull shape completion and super-resolution
-thanks to the [sparse convolutions](https://nvidia.github.io/MinkowskiEngine/overview.html), the skull images can be trained at their full resolution (512x512xZ) for shape completion tasks.
+Thanks to the [sparse convolutions](https://nvidia.github.io/MinkowskiEngine/overview.html), the skull images can be trained at their full resolution (512x512xZ) for shape completion tasks.
+[Previous approaches](https://link.springer.com/book/10.1007%2F978-3-030-64327-0) use dense convolutions, so that the images have to be downsampled to fit in the GPU.
 A super-resolution networt upsamples a coarse image to higher resolution (e.g., 512x512xZ) and restores its fine geometric details.

 | shape completion (input-prediction-gt)|super-resolution (64-128-256-512)|
 | ------      | ------ |